howtographql/howtographql/content/frontend/angular-apollo/9-pagination.md

 </Instruction>

-Let's take close look again to understand what's going on:
+Let's retake a close look to understand what's going on:

-0. You define the the `pageParams$` observable based on the `this.route.paramMap` where we retrieve all the `params` and map it to get only the `page` param then we parse in `number`
+0. You define the `pageParams$` observable based on the `this.route.paramMap` where we retrieve all the `params` and map it to get only the `page` param, then we parse in `number`
-1. We perform kinds of the same thing for the `path$` observable that we create from `this.route.url`, a `SegmentUrl` converted in `string``
+1. We perform kinds of the same thing for the `path$` observable that we create from `this.route.url`, a `SegmentUrl` converted in `string`
 2. Now, we begin to create the first stream, that will be used as `variables` in the `watchQuery` function, `first$`. `first$` used to calculate the chunk of links that you retrieve.
-3. Then, we declare `skip$`, the second variable that will us to the chunk of links that you retrieve
+3. Then, we declare `skip$`, the second variable that will enable us to perform the chunk of links that you retrieve
 4. Afterwards, we provide `orderBy$` that will include the ordering attribute `createdAt_DESC` for the `new` page to make sure the newest links are displayed first.
 The ordering for the `/top` route will be calculated manually based on the number of votes for each link.
 5. We create the `getQuery` function that will receive the variables (the values of `first$`, `skip$` and `orderBy$` ) in parameter, set it in the options and returns the `Observable` of `valueChanges`.
-Note, that we perform also the `subscribeToMore`.
+Note, that we also perform the `subscribeToMore`.
 6. Now, we combine all observables of `first$`, `skip$` and `orderBy$`,  get their values  and create  an object having the property first, skip, orderBy
 7. Then we retrieve the object created by the combination of  `first$`, `skip$` and `orderBy$` to provide it to the `getQuery` function.
 Due the fact that `getQuery` returns an `Observable<ApolloQueryResult<AllLinkQueryResponse>>`, we will get an `Observable<Observable<ApolloQueryResult<AllLinkQueryResponse>>>` if we use the `.map` operator.
 Therefore, we use `switchMap` to "flatten" the `Observable<Observable<ApolloQueryResult<AllLinkQueryResponse>>>` to an `Observable<ApolloQueryResult<AllLinkQueryResponse>>`
 8. In the end, We execute the query and save the `allLinks` and the `count`